AKSW/QuitStore/README.md

 ./quit.py
 ```

+## Tips and Tricks

+If you want to convert an N-Triples file to N-Quads where all data is in the same graph, the following line might help.

+    sed "s/.$/<http:\/\/example.org\/> ./g" data.nt > data.nq

 ## License

 This project is licensed under the terms of the GNU General Public License (GPL), please see [LICENSE](LICENSE) for further information.